Could you please tell us about your background and your current role?

 My career has always revolved around software development.
 I pursued my degree in Computer Science at the University of Waterloo.
 After graduating, I worked around different industries from creating video game tournaments, e-commerce, property management and now most currently at Tread.
 My current role at Tread allows me to lead and mentor a small team and help build new solutions to help with our clients’ needs.

 What do you like most about your job?

 I love the challenges that come with any new product requirements.
 I enjoy thinking about the overall product and how a new feature would fit into our existing product.
 I love collaborating with my team and having problem solving discussions to figure out the different workflows.
 Deep down though, I won’t lie but I really love coding the most.

 How do you like to spend time outside of work?

-As a product designer, what’s an average work day like for you?
+As a software engineer, what’s an average work day like for you?

 What’s your favorite Tread feature and why?

 I think T2A, text-to-accept, is my favourite Tread feature.
 I was able to develop that as a side project when it first came out.
 I had a really fun time thinking about how it would work.
 Although it was seen as a small feature, it made a very big difference for our users because we were able to optimize the way they accept/decline jobs.
 Instead of going into our app, all they had to do was text back with an “Ok” or “No” to accept/decline a job.